Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Emotion Classification with IEMOCAP

 \section{Emotion Classification with IEMOCAP}

-The IEMOCAP~\cite{Busso2008IEMOCAPIE} corpus is used in this paper, which is one of the most widely used datasets for verbal emotion classification and is designed with a typical data annotation procedure.
+The IEMOCAP~\cite{Busso2008IEMOCAPIE} corpus is the primary corpus used in this paper.
+It is one of the most widely used datasets for verbal emotion classification and is designed with a typical data annotation procedure.
 It consists of 5 dyadic conversational sessions performed by 10 professional actors and the data includes three different modalities including the spoken audio, text transcription and the facial movements.
 There are in total 10,039 utterances and approximately 12 hours of data, with an average duration of 4.5 seconds per utterance.
 Each utterance was annotated by three human annotators for categorical labels (neutral, happiness, sadness, and anger \textit{etc.}).
 Each annotator was allowed to tag more than one emotion category for each sentence if they perceived a mixture of emotions.
 The \textit{ground truth labels} are determined by majority voting.
 However, since only 7,532 utterances have majority unique\footnote{Emotion category with highest votes was unique (notice that the evaluators were allowed to tag more than one emotion category). } hard labels , the remaining 25\% of the utterances are normally discarded.
 This issue and its solutions will be discussed later in detail in Sections~\ref{sec: re-exam} and \ref{sec:modelling}.
-Although our analysis is performed on IEMOCAP, similar issues and conclusions can be found in many other commonly used emotion classification datasets~\cite{MSP-IMPROV,Meld,CHEAVD2.0,EMODB,EmoTV1,RAVDESS}.
+Although our analysis is primarily performed on IEMOCAP, the issues also existed in many other commonly used AER datasets, such as MSP-Podcast \cite{MSP-podcast} whose analyses are provided in Section~\ref{sec: MSP}.